AsifBrohi/pop-up-cafe_mini_project/README.md

 • I need to receive regular software updates

-## How did your design go about meeting the project's requirements?
+## Managing the project

-My design meeting the projects requirment was to organise my project folder
+My design meeting the projects requirements was to organise my project folder this allowed me to keep up to date and orgainsed